ehrpg/qstar/qstar.md

 penalty is spread across the dice rolls.
 If the modifier is positive then the player may decide where to spend the ability modifier.
-The player may also spread out the positive modifier across multiple dices, but may not exceed the total positive modifier available to that ability.
+The player may also spread out the positive modifier across multiple dice, but may not exceed the total positive modifier available to that ability.

-Example: Mary has 3 dices for a Melee skill check and a +2 modifier.
+Example: Mary has 3 dice for a Melee skill check and a +2 modifier.
 She has to meet a DC 5 and rolls: 4 2 3.
 She expends one modifier on the 4 to make it a success, and uses the other modifier to buy extra damage.